Filed under: Christian Living, Church, Personal Development

-The word “Church” is, after all, a collective noun.
+The word Church, after all, is a collective noun.
 It refers to one entity but is made up of many parts working in unison – church members – and chopsticks illustrate what that looks like in practice.

-You could say the word “hand” is also a collective noun.
+You could say the word hand is also a collective noun.
 It is one appendage on your body but it has several parts – digits – that work well together to do many complex things, like hold and use chopsticks.
 Easier said than done.

 Chopsticks are very simple gadgets but aren’t so easy to use.
 They enable a person to eat food one-handedly but it takes more than just chopsticks to accomplish this.
 It requires the synchronized effort of at least four fingers coordinated enough to perform the task.
-That’s a mouthful, no pun intended.

 Each finger has a different part to play and must practice to get the movements correct.
 The skill to grip a piece of food with chopsticks and transport it without incident from plate to mouth doesn’t come naturally.
 It requires each part to perform a different function separately but in unison to accomplish this goal.